Kasyapsatya/Reserving_techniques/README.md

    - You will create influx of  images :smile:
 - *run the run_multiple.py file* using `python run_multiple.py` This will generate results in the form of a dataframe which is pickled,
    - *run output.py* using `python output.py` to unpickle and extract the results from  `output.xslv`
 - *info.pickle* is the binary file containing the results of multiple_companies.
-It is stored for reference
+It is stored for reference.

 >Front-end coming soon